ahorsedesignedbyacommittee/WidgetSnippets/README.md

 # WidgetSnippets
-Code snippets for little widgets that can be incorporated into your Python programs as functions.
-Hopefully useful ones.
+Code snippets for little and unspectacular. but potentially useful, widgets that can be incorporated into your programs as functions.

 --------------------------------------------------------------------------------------------
-## CONVERSIONS
+## CONVERSIONS (Python)

 conversions is a simple module for some minor but handy conversions.
 It includes three functions: